gerhansquad/salah-app/README.md

 # Salah

-Track your prayers with Salah©!
+Track your prayers with Salah!

 [![Mockup](https://media.discordapp.net/attachments/787102126606123038/791381788299362344/132143972_398462931468762_7390489076958054486_n.png?width=679&height=701)]()
  _For illustration purposes only.
 Actual app may vary due to enhancements._